helloindustry/nathanpeterson.net/blog/posts/2013-11-20-where-do-i-fit-in-all-of-this.md

 ---
 date: 2013-11-20
-title: "Blog Post: Where Do I Fit In All Of This?"
+title: "Where Do I Fit In All Of This?"
 ---
 <p>Tragedies like the tornados in Washington this week expose my self-centeredness.
 Not because I don&#8217;t want to help.
 But because every time a chance to help comes up, I immediately look for a way to make it about me.
 A devastating event for others becomes an opportunity for me to be a hero.</p>